Listen to this story

 Recent policy, consumption pattern and technical analysis suggest a much higher eventual temperature increase of 3–4°C.

-It is indeed the fact that many uses of fossil energy are growing exponentially that is the problem for climate stabilization.
+It is indeed the fact that many energy services of fossil fuels are growing quickly that is the problem for climate stabilization.
 Air travel, road freight, shipping.
-Exponential global growth.
-Based on a sound understanding of the physical constraints, their fossil carbon use should be declining exponentially.
+Fast global growth.
+Based on a sound understanding of the physical constraints, their fossil carbon use should be declining quickly.

 All of this is sadly true and supremely distressing.
-Emissions from fossil fuels and land use change are 60% higher than they were in 1990 when scientists established most of what has been shown above with high certainty.
-Only the resolution of understanding has increased along with worsening climate disruption.
+Annual emissions from fossil fuels and land use change are 65% higher than they were in 1990 when scientists established most of what has been shown above with high certainty.
+Only the resolution of understanding has increased along with worsening climate breakdown.

 What I argue as a citizen is to stop lying to ourselves.
 We have to obey the ancient laws of the universe.
 No amount of economic growth, green shift, denial or activism can negotiate with physical forces of the Earth system which is billions of years old.